 In clinical studies where pQCT measures have been related to fracture risk, an additional value of pQCT has been demonstrated.
-In a recent publication from the MrOS (15) here 39 fractures were observed in a group of 1143 men aged 69 years or older, principal components analysis was used to identify 21 of 58 pQCT variables associated with incident fracture; of these variables, 18 still contributed to fracture risk, with AUC increasing from 0.73 to 0.80 with their inclusion.
+In a recent publication from the MrOS (15) 39 nontraumatic and nonvertebral fractures cases (60% were hip, ankle/foot/toe, or rib/chest/sternal fractures) were observed in a group of 1143 men aged 69 years or older, principal components analysis was used to identify 21 of 58 pQCT variables associated with incident fracture; of these variables, 18 still contributed to fracture risk, with AUC increasing from 0.73 to 0.80 with their inclusion.
 Of interest, tibial SSI was associated with incident fracture in this population, with a 9.6% difference observed in mean values between men who did and did not fracture over follow-up.

 We are not the first to report associations between different measures of bone geometry and strength.
-For example, Ohnauru et al utilised hip computed tomography data from preoperative assessment of Japanese women undergoing hip joint replacement and compared these with HSA results based on DXA.
-The results of femoral geometry were also compared with a CT-based finite-element method.
-There reported moderate to high correlation between the techniques, except for the buckling ratio in the intertrochanteric region.
+For example, Ohnauru et al utilised hip computed tomography data from preoperative assessment of Japanese women undergoing hip joint replacement and compared these with HSA results based on DXA (16).
+In that study the correlation between techniques was high for cortical thickness and section modulus in the both narrow neck and inintertrochanteric regions ( r = 0.60 – 0.85).
+Although the correlation in the present study was numerically lower than reported by Ohnaru et al., this difference could be attributed to the difference in regions scanned using QCT.
+In our study pQCT measurements of tibia were obtained, while they analysed the same regions between CT and DXA.
+In another study by Ramamurthi et al. where a sophisticated method to ensure that the same regions were analysed between CT and DXA the correlation between techniques for section modulus and width in the both narrow neck and inintertrochanteric regions was even stronger (r = 0.89 – 0.95) (17).

+As expected, we found that bone size and strength as assessed by HAS were significantly higher in men than women (table 2).
+Greater bone width in men was also associated with a greater endosteal circumference and average cortical thickness.
+These findings are likely to relate to sexual dimorphisms occurring during growth and the ageing process in later life, both of which lead to greater periosteal apposition in men than women (18,19).

 There are a number of strengths and weaknesses in this study.
 The main strengths of our study are that the sample investigated is generally representative of the UK population.
 However, there are also several limitations of this study.
 We used DXA images for assessment of proximal femoral geometry which, although not designed for this purpose, have been used in several validated studies of hip structure analysis.
 The areas imaged with DXA and pQCT are of course, different; namely hip and tibia respectively, and images were not obtained contemporaneously, although we might expect this to obscure rather than strengthen any association.
+A large proportion of subjects seen at baseline were not included in the pQCT scan 4 years later.
+Selection bias is likely to be operating, and a healthy survivor effect may exist.
+However, our comparisons are internal justifying our decision to present these findings.
+Of note those individuals that took part in the later study differed from those that only attended the baseline clinic in that they were significantly younger, had a lower weight and BMI, and higher levels of physical activity.
+They were less likely to be a current or ex-smoker and to abstain from alcohol.